CubeVic/My_notes/docs/Error and Exceptions.md

 	# some code
 ```

-in the preavious case the exception are going to be handle in the same way, but if we required different response to a different exception, it can be done in the following way:
+in the previous case the exception are going to be handle in the same way, but if we required different response to a different exception, it can be done in the following way:

 ```python
 try: